Protecting your children from abusive grandparents shows wisdom and strength.

 Ensure that your children have relationships with positive, healthy, engaging adults who support your values, affirm, and who love you and your children for who you are.
 Be an example for your children by reflecting on your own flaws and being honest with them.
 Demonstrate healthy communication by sincerely apologizing for misunderstandings and wrongdoings… and then move on.
 In contrast to a narcissist, a truly loving adult will consistently support and encourage a child’s self-confidence as they grow and make independent decisions.

 In contrast to a narcissist, a truly loving adult will consistently support and encourage a child’s self-confidence as they grow and make independent decisions.Leah Hill | CEO and Founder, Divorce Strategies Northwest

 The strength and personal integrity you show by protecting your children will help you heal.
 The actions you take on behalf of your children will empower you, and be a continued catalyst for courage and positive experiences.
 As parents, adult children of narcissists have the opportunity to achieve healing through giving the kind of unconditional love they did not receive in their family of origin.

 Offer your children sincere emotional support and unconditional love.
 Give gifts with no strings attached!
 Demonstrate how to create safe, healthy relationships, and boundaries with trusted friends and family.
 Make a conscious choice to live free from the realities of narcissistic abuse.

 Whether you’re contemplating a divorce, have already started the process, or are far into the proceedings, do you wish you had someone to share with you the inside scoop on how to save money, time and emotional energy on your divorce?

-Our team is available for a complimentary consultation to discuss the many scenarios, options and implications of separation or divorce, via telephone or videoconference during this time.
+Our team is available for Support On-Demand to discuss the many scenarios, options, and implications of separation or divorce, via telephone or videoconference during this time.
 Feel free to get in touch with us; we are here for you!